Kankoda/LicenseKit/README.md

 # LicenseKit

-LicenseKit helps you protect your software with commercial licenses on all major Apple platforms (iOS, macOS, tvOS, watchOS, and visionOS).
+LicenseKit lets you protect your software with commercial licenses on major Apple platforms (iOS, macOS, tvOS, watchOS & visionOS).
+You can use it with boths apps and libraries, to require users to purchase a license in order to use your software.

-LicenseKit [licenses][Licenses] can specify and validate expiration date, platform, bundle ID, tier, environment, features, and much, much more.

-LicenseKit has different [services][License-Services] that can validate code-based licenses, read licenses from files, validate licenses from remote APIs, integrate with services like Gumroad, etc.
+LicenseKit lets you define licenses with code, read licenses from plain and encrypted files, validate licenses from an API, and integrate with external services like Gumroad, etc.

-LicenseKit lets you cache validation results to handle temporary connectivity loss, and use service proxying to use multiple services to validate license keys.
+LicenseKit can validate expiration date, platform, bundle ID, tier, environment, features, and much more.
+It also lets you cache licenses to handle temporary connectivity loss, and combine multiple data sources for flexible and thread-safe license validation.